IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/user/README.md

   - `assignedTasks`: Tasks assigned to the user.
   - `completedTasks`: Tasks completed by the user.
   - `completedSubtasks`: Subtasks completed by the user.
+- Includes the new `role` field indicating the user's role (`ADMIN` or `USER`).

 ### POST

 - Creates a new user.
 - Required fields in the request body: `firstName`, `username`, `lastName`, `email`, `password`.
+- Optional field: `phoneNumber`.
+- Optional field: `role` (must be either `ADMIN` or `USER`; defaults to `USER` if not provided).
 - Passwords are hashed using bcrypt before being saved.
-- Optional field: `phoneNumber`.
-- Returns the created user data including related tasks.
+- Returns the created user data including related tasks and the `role` field.

 ### PUT

 - Fully updates an existing user identified by `id`.
-- Accepts all user fields in the request body.
+- Accepts all user fields in the request body including `role`.
 - Password, if provided, is hashed before saving.
-- Returns the updated user data including related tasks.
+- Returns the updated user data including related tasks and the `role` field.

 ### PATCH

 - Partially updates an existing user identified by `id`.
-- Accepts any subset of user fields in the request body.
+- Accepts any subset of user fields in the request body including `role`.
 - Password, if provided, is hashed before saving.
-- Returns the updated user data including related tasks.
+- Returns the updated user data including related tasks and the `role` field.

 ### DELETE